 “For I wrote you out of great distress and anguish of heart and with many tears, not to grieve you but to let you know the depth of my love for you.”
 (2 Cor 2:4, NIV)

-Mother Mary says: “God is sending me to warn you and to show you the right way.
+Mother Mary says the following through Mirjana.
+“God is sending me to warn you and to show you the right way.
 Do not shut your eyes before the truth, my children.
 Your time is a short time.
 Do not permit delusions to begin to rule over you.”
 (11/02/2006)

 “Reject your arrogance and kneel down before my Son.
 Understand, my children, that you have nothing and you can do nothing.
 The only thing that is yours and what you possess is sin.
 Be cleansed and accept meekness and humility.”
 (07/02/2007)